 In 2017, PAAIA launched a digital campaign to educate policymakers by highlighting our community’s voices.
 Designed to proactively promote the image and build the profiles of Iranian Americans on a national scale, the campaign projects a truthful, positive image of our community as one of the most successful, well-assimilated diaspora communities in the country.

 Advocate: Headquartered in Washington, DC, PAAIA has ramped up its advocacy efforts to effectively take a stand on issues important to the Iranian American community.
-Recently, PAAIA has opposed every iteration of President Trump’s Travel Ban, supported the Iran Nuclear Deal, and helped elect Iranian American candidates running for political office.
+Recently, PAAIA has opposed every iteration of President Trump’s Travel Ban, supported diplomacy and the peaceful resolution of conflict, and helped elect Iranian American candidates running for political office.

 PAAIA’s affiliated PAC, the Iranian American Political Action Committee (IAPAC), annually contributes over $300,000 to a bipartisan group of candidates for local, state, and federal offices, all four congressional party committees, as well as Iranian American candidates for public office.
 It has also helped raise an additional $3.7 million for endorsed candidates.

 Lead: Since its inception, PAAIA has become the leading Iranian American organization which provides opportunities for leadership for our next generation.
 Many of PAAIA’s programs, like the Capitol Hill Internship Program (CHIP), the Ansari Fellowship Program, and PAAIA’s Iranian American Emerging Leaders Program, have benefited hundreds of Iranian American youth, casting them in roles which strengthen the connection between members of Congress and their Iranian American constituents – a bridge critical to advancing more informed policy outcomes.